Empowerment

 We have been able to offer remote communities access to paralegals to whom community members can address their questions.
 Our paralegals explain the basic legal, human and citizens’ rights, and describe the means for protecting and obtaining these rights.

-They also help resolve common justice problems that community members face on a day-to-day basis.
+They also help resolve common justice problems that community members face on a day-to-day basis and work to prevent child marriages.

 THEATRE SHOWS